gramiojs/documentation/docs/formatting/index.md

+---
+title: How to format messages in Telegram Bot API

+head:
+    - - meta
+      - name: "description"
+        content: "Format your messages without the pain of parse_mode in a convenient way!"

+    - - meta
+      - name: "keywords"
+        content: "Telegram, Telegram Bot API, GramIO, TypeScript, Deno, Bun, Node.JS, Nodejs, format, entities, bold, italic, link, mention, code, pre, blockquote, spoiler, underline, strikethrough, dedent"
+---

 <script setup>
 import Spoiler from '../.vitepress/components/Spoiler.vue'

 </script>

-# Formatting
+# Format messages

-[`@gramio/format`](https://github.com/gramiojs/format) is built-in GramIO plugin.
+[`@gramio/format`](https://github.com/gramiojs/format) is built-in GramIO package.
 You can also use it outside of this framework because it is framework-agnostic.

 See also [API Reference](https://tsdocs.dev/docs/@gramio/format).